-The data collected will be published on a dedicated page on this website (in preparation), and also summarised in Carlton News.
+The data collected is being published on the Traffic and speed monitoring page of this website, in quarterly reports to the PC, and also summarised in Carlton News.

 This project has been supported by a 50% grant from the Parish and Communities Initiatives Fund of Hinckley & Bosworth Borough Council.